In brief:Â

 Using technology to automate tedious compliance-related tasks has two main benefits.
 One is that it reduces the chance of a human-made mistake or omission costing you in terms of non-compliance.
 The other is that it shortens the time compliance as a whole takes, allowing the process to scale up with your operations and/or client base.

-An example is using AI-powered optical character recognition to pull relevant information from payroll regulatory agency letters or forms.
+An example is using AI-powered optical character recognition to pull relevant information from payroll regulatory agency letters or forms, enabling the automation of entity management and payroll tax compliance functions.

 Integration and centralization